Stay tuned for our next article:

 My own family was Hindu, and this shaped the way I saw the world as I was growing up in Old Delhi.
 Hinduism came with its own sets of beliefs and rituals, but ultimately the emphasis was to find truth through one’s own experiences.
 I started my life as a believer, but at the same time a seeker of truth.

 My beliefs continued to evolve as I gained wider exposure to the world and became more analytical while pursuing an engineering degree.
 A lot of cognitive dissonance started to set in regarding the beliefs I held.
-My beliefs continued to evolve and I still continued to find value in religion.
+But as my beliefs continued to evolve, I still found value in religion.
 The difference was that I started to see religions not as a matter of absolute certainty or the “Word of God,” but more of a never-ending quest for meaning and truth.
 Viewed in this way, it becomes clear that much of religion is meant to be interpreted metaphorically rather than literally.
-This, in turn, makes it easier to find wisdom in all religions, without seeing them as in conflict with one another.
+This, in turn, makes it easier to find wisdom in all religions, without seeing them as conflicting with one another.
 Rather, they are all part of a shared human meaning-making project that has been ongoing for our entire history as a species.
 Of course, it took time for all of this to fully crystallize in my mind.

 The ALI fellowship provided me with an amazing platform that allowed me to audit classes across the university without any grades or assignments — the perfect setting for my Vanaprastha stage of life.
 I did this not for any kind of certificate or other end result, but simply because I believe in learning as an autotelic activity — that it is valuable and fulfilling as an end unto itself!